Walid Regragui: Wydad AC

 On 10 August 2021, Regragui was appointed as the head coach of Botola side Wydad AC.
-The team went on to win the 2021–22 Botola in his first season On 30 May 2022, he led Wydad AC to win its third CAF Champions League title, after beating defending champions Al Ahly in the final.
+The team went on to win the 2021–22 Botola in his first season.
+On 30 May 2022, he led Wydad AC to win its third CAF Champions League title, after beating defending champions Al Ahly in the final.
 He became only the second Moroccan manager to win the African Champions League, after Hussein Ammouta with Wydad in 2017.
 In December 2022, Regragui was nominated for the 2022 IFFHS World's Best Club Coach for his performance in the year in review with Wydad before becoming head coach of the Moroccan national team.
 He was subsequently adjudged the third best behind Carlo Ancelotti and Pep Guardiola.

 Return to Morocco

-On 31 August 2022, Regragui was appointed as the new head coach for the Morocco national football team after the dismissal of former head coach Vahid Halilhodžić.
-Critics were unhappy with Regragui's appointment and derisively nicknamed him "avocado head".
+On 31 August 2022, Regragui was appointed as the new head coach for the Morocco national team after the dismissal of former head coach Vahid Halilhodžić.
 On 21 September 2022, Regragui coached his first friendly game, which ended in a 1–0 victory against Madagascar.

 In the 2022 FIFA World Cup, he led Morocco to the knockout stage for the first time since 1986, and to the quarter finals after beating Spain on penalties in the round of 16, making Morocco the fourth African nation and the first Arab nation to qualify for this stage in a World Cup competition.
 Regragui himself is the first African manager, and first Arab manager to reach this stage.
 Morocco would later beat favourite Portugal 1–0 and move on to the semi-finals, not only another first for Morocco, but also making them the first African team, and first Arab team to qualify for the semi-finals.
 However, they lost to France in the semi-final 2–0 on 14 December.
 Afterward, they finished in fourth place with a 2–1 loss against Croatia.
 After the World Cup concluded, Regragui was nominated for the 2022 IFFHS World's Best National Coach award.
 He placed third behind World Cup winning coach Lionel Scaloni and runner-up Didier Deschamps.